prpole/talking_shit_to_power/README.md

-# talking_shit_to_power
+# Talking Shit to Power

-Talking Shit to Power.
 Purveyors of rude Twitter bots.

 **Note: I have no idea if this violates Twitter's terms of service.
 It probably does.
 Use at your own risk/I assume no responsibility.**